damienhaynes/TraktRater/README.md

 Usage
 -----

  * First ensure you are running on a Windows Platform with [.Net Framework 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17851) installed.
+TraktRater can run on Mac OS and Linux, however you need to execute using [Mono](http://www.monodevelop.com/download/).
  * Download the latest TraktRater release from the repository [downloads](https://github.com/damienhaynes/TraktRater/downloads) section.
  * Run the TraktRater.exe tool from the download location.
  * There are two authentication methods you can choose from: